 For something a little more far-flung here are our five suggestions for worldwide walking:

-- On foot in the Caucasus (TGG) visiting Georgia on a moderate grade trek in the remote regions of Svaneti and Kazbegi, through deep valleys and past villages to dramatic glaciers.
+- Hiking in the Caucasus visiting Georgia on a moderate grade trek in the remote regions of Svaneti and Kazbegi, through deep valleys and past villages to dramatic glaciers.
 Also explore the capital Tbilisi, discover a cave town and learn about the unique culture.

 - Walking in the Rockies, Canada - enjoy moderate grade hiking in some of the most spectacular scenery on earth, visiting stunning national parks including Kootenay, Yoho, Jasper and Banff.
 Discover unspoilt views of jagged mountain peaks, glaciers and waterfalls.

 - Salkantay Trek in Peru, is so much more than an alternative to the Inca Trail.
 Supported by our experienced trek team ascend Salkantay Pass (4525m), overlooked by the magnificent snow-covered Mount Salkantay (6271m) and glacier.
 Descend through tropical forest and small mountain villages and visit the famous Inca citadel of Machu Picchu and the historic capital of the Incas, Cusco.